Perennials & Biennials

 Awards: Missouri Botanic Garden Plant of Merit.

 Eryngium is Greek meaning “thistle.”
 The name “Rattlesnake master” comes from the use by Chickasaw shamans of chewing the root, blowing it on the hands and then picking up rattlers without injury or “from its virtues of curing the bite of that venomous reptile.”
 Gardeners’ Dictionary, 1768.
-Valued by Native Americans for medicinal uses: a diuretic, stimulant, and cure for venereal disease and impotence, purify blood; Chippewa for joint inflammation and strengthen young children and Cherokee as a toothache remedy; Sioux: Root cured bladder ailments, and rattlesnake bites and scorpion stings.
+Valued by American Indians for medicinal uses: a diuretic, stimulant, and cure for venereal disease and impotence, purify blood; Chippewa for joint inflammation and strengthen young children and Cherokee as a toothache remedy; Sioux: Root cured bladder ailments, and rattlesnake bites and scorpion stings.
 A concentration of boiled root increased virility of Sioux men.
 The Forest Potawatomi used Rattlesnake master as a good luck charm – the top placed in a pocket made the gambler sure to win.
-Collected in Virginia by Rev. John Banister (1649-1692) who moved to colonial Virginia in 1678.
+1st collected in Virginia by Rev. John Banister who moved to colonial Virginia in 1678.
 A gunman mistakenly shot and killed him while he collected plants.

 • Erythronium americanum Yellow trout lily, Dog’s tooth violet Z 3-9

 Downfacing yellow lily-like recurved flowers in spring above mottled foliage.
-Tops of petals slightly tan Grows from deep rootstock or corm, 3-5” deep.
+Tops of petals slightly tan.
+Grows from deep rootstock or corm, 3-5” deep.
 In time it spreads from offshoots of the corm, resulting in colonies of trout lilies.
 Ephemeral – dies back in summer.

 Placeholder